-One thing’s for sure – we love the idea of organising our wardrobes.
-Marie Kondo’s The Life-Changing Magic Of Tidying Up sold over four million copies worldwide, with readers everywhere champing at the bit to start de-cluttering and organising their homes.
+We love the idea of a perfectly tidy bedroom with plenty of bedroom storage: Marie Kondo’s The Life-Changing Magic Of Tidying Up sold over four million copies worldwide, with readers everywhere dreaming of de-cluttering and organising their homes.
+But the reality of our daily life is often very different.

 Getting dressed in the half-dark every morning is tricky enough, without having to locate your only clean/ironed blouse in a chaotic heap of clothes.
 And with more of us than ever living in small spaces, a SATC-style walk-in-wardrobe is, for many, the stuff of fantasy.

-Whether home is a rented studio flat or a cute-but-cramped cottage, you can still have that Pinterest-worthy wardrobe.
-Here are 20 inspiring clothes storage ideas to get you started.
+Despair not, though.
+Whether your home is a rented studio flat or a cute-but-cramped cottage, you can still have that Pinterest-worthy wardrobe with our comprehensive guide to clothes storage ideas, from fitted options to storage units and kids' room storage ideas.

 If you’re tight on storage space, make use of every spare nook and cranny.
-The gap above your door is ideal for squeezing in a few more shelves for hats, handbags or bathroom linens.
+The gap above your bedroom door is ideal for squeezing in a few more shelves for hats, handbags, or even bathroom linens.

-Handmade in Cue & Co of London’s workshop, this clever storage idea would work in any home with a reasonably high ceiling.
+Handmade in Cue & Co of London’s workshop, this clever fitted storage combination would work in any home with a reasonably high ceiling.

 Your walls are valuable storage space.
 Pegs and clothes storage racks are perfect for storing grabbable items like scarves, hats and bags.